bobodrone/docReader/README.txt

 docReader provides an formatter to the CCK module Filefield.
 When enabled and used as a formatter, this module outputs a second link next the normal one that you normally would see in filefield.
 The second link goto Readspeakers docReader page that are able to read the text for you with a computerized/recorded voice in a vareity of languages.
 You will need an account at Readspekaer to use this service.

-FileField was written by Fredric Bergström (bobodrone).
+docReader was written by Fredric Bergström (bobodrone).

 Dependencies: